-If you’ve visited a churrascaria or a Brazilian steak shop, for sure, you’ve had a bite of this delicious cut called picanha on the menu.
+If you’ve visited churrascaria or Brazilian steakhouses, for sure, you’ve had a bite of this delicious cut called picanha on the menu.
 If you haven’t tasted it yet, you’re missing out big time.
-But, what exactly is picanha?
+But, what exactly is a picanha cut?
 What makes it a slice of delectable grilled meat?

 What is Picanha?